RobertJGabriel/websiteWrapper/README.md

 ![alt text](assets/readme.png "Firebase Yeti")

 # About
-This project does what it says on the tin.
-Wrap a website so you can have it as a quick shortcut in the dock on osx.
+This Project does what it says on the tin.
+Wrap web apps natively for osx or windows <3

 # Installation